bodo-ai/Bodo/docs/docs/guides/dataframes/dataframes_intro.md

 print(df.apply(apply_get_time_bucket, axis=1).head(5))
 ```

+    0    other
+    1    other
+    2    other
+    3    other
+    4    other
+    dtype: large_string[pyarrow]

 You can also apply custom transformations on groups of data via `groupby.agg` or `groupby.apply`, although currently this features does not support the `engine='python'` argument.
 If compilation fails, execution will fall back to Pandas.